chutasano/AndroidContinuations/README.md

 - Used lambdas (java 1.8, see build.gradle for app) instead of delegates (C# only)

-- I hate the whole enforcing each class into a seperate file by java
+- I hate the whole enforcing each class into a seperate file by java, but oh well

 # Testing